 Note that certain types of employees may not qualify for overtime pay.
 An exemption based on a profession applies to any administrative, executive, or professional employee who is paid more than $640 a week and has certain specified job duties.

 Other kinds of professionals who are not qualified for overtime as employees include:

-An overtime lawyer at Kingsley & Kingsley can help clients in San Francisco and Sacramento determine whether you have been misclassified as an independent contractor, and have not received overtime compensation to which you were entitled.
-Contact us today.
+An overtime lawyer at Kingsley & Kingsley can help clients in Sacramento, San Francisco, or Los Angeles determine whether you have been misclassified as an independent contractor, and have not received overtime compensation to which you were entitled.
+Contact a qualified overtime attorney at Kingsley & Kingsley today.